Anreol/TurboEdition/Builds/Package/README.md

 *The previous concept seemed unreliable for a green item, as its purpose was to aid the player in scouting the stage at the start, which the defense or attack buffs didn't help at all with*
 *The old concept will return in the future as a different item*
+	- Blood Economy
+		- Amount of damage accumulated needed to get rewarded 650 -> 250

+*Too hard to pull off very early in the run and very unrewarding for a green, while the amount accumulated is still unknown to the player, I plan to address that sometime in the future when I get more assets*
 	- Magnetic Belt
 		- Initial stack radius 8m -> 16m
 		- Later stacks 4m -> 8m